Work is now underway on a £14 million upgrade of our College Avenue Water Treatment Works in Maidenhead.

 This followed discussions with our external Defra-accredited security experts, after receiving feedback from local residents, both directly and at the open day at the site in March.

-The extended consultation deadline has now passed and we would like to thank everyone who took the time to register and cast their vote for their preferred option for the security fencing.
+We would like to thank everyone who took the time to register and cast their vote for their preferred option for the security fencing.

 We can confirm that the most popular option was for black rigid mesh fencing, which received 83 per cent of the votes cast.
 Black palisade fencing was the second choice, with 17 per cent of the votes cast.